ng-learn-org/ng-learn-org.github.io/_posts/2014-08-29-Testing_Promises_with_Jasmine.md

 );
 {% endhighlight %}

-Upon calling ``EmployeeService.get()`` it will return a promise that will be either fulfilled or rejected.
+Calling ``EmployeeService.get()`` returns a promise that will be either fulfilled or rejected.
 Testing a promise without the necessary guards can lead to two different scenarios.

-First scenario we get a deferred pass or fail when running our test suite, this can make difficult to trace failed tests.
-The second possibility and more dangerous, our test suite finishes before the promise is completed hiding passes and failures under the rag.
+First we get a deferred pass or fail when running our test suite, this can make tracing failed tests very difficult.
+Second possibility and more dangerous one, our test suite finishes before the promise is completed hiding passes and failures under the rag.

-Since Jasmine 2.0, test methods can be supplied with an special function called ``done`` that will signal the test runner to wait until that function is invoked.
-Here is a sample test case for the previously defined service.
+Since Jasmine 2.0, test methods can be supplied with an special function called ``done``.
+The test runner will wait until this function is called before moving to the next test, it also sets a watchdog in case it is never called.

 {% highlight javascript %}
 describe('EmployeeService', function() {